xgfone/go-tools/README.md

-file         | Some convenient functions about the file operation. function     | Collect some convenient funtions, for example, calling a function or method dynamically, comparing two values, getting a integer range, determining whether a value is in a map or slice, etc. io2          | The supplement of the standard library of `io`. lifecycle    | The manager of the lifecycle of some apps in a program. net2         | The supplement of the standard library `net`, such as some helpers about net. option       | Supply a type to represent the optional value referring to Option in Rust.
+file         | Some convenient functions about the file operation. function     | Collect some convenient funtions, for example, calling a function or method dynamically, comparing two values, getting a integer range, determining whether a value is in a map or slice, etc. io2          | The supplement of the standard library of `io`. json2        | The supplement of the standard library of `json`. lifecycle    | The manager of the lifecycle of some apps in a program. net2         | The supplement of the standard library `net`, such as some helpers about net. option       | Supply a type to represent the optional value referring to Option in Rust.